Team-Inventrix/EcoThaili-Main-Website-React-File/README.md

     - Now you are finally ready to push you code to the GitHub.
 Remember these steps if you done once, you are now set and do not need to do anything stated in the step 10.
 You can directly jump from step 9 to step 11 for next time

 11. **Commit your change to the GitHub** :
-    - Since for front end web development, we are using dev branch so to create a new branch run the command :
+    - Since for development, we are using dev branch so to create a new branch run the command :
       ```
-      git branch dev
+      git branch -m main
-      git checkout dev
+      git checkout -b dev
       git status
       ```
       now you will see "On branch dev" "Your branch is up to date with 'origin/dev'"